Medieval technology: Navigation

 The first depiction of a pintle-and-gudgeon rudder on church carvings dates to around 1180.
-They first appeared with cogs in the North and Baltic Seas and quickly spread to Mediterranean.
-The iron hinge system was the first stern rudder permanently attached to the ship hull and made a vital contribution to the navigation achievements of the age of discovery and thereafter.
+They first appeared with cogs in the North and Baltic Seas and started to be used in the Mediterranean early in the 14th century.
+The iron hinge system was the first stern rudder permanently attached to the ship hull and made a vital contribution to the navigation achievements of the Age of Discovery and thereafter.